MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--staff-and-training.md

 ### Level 400 - Predictable

-The training plan for Microsoft 365 and the related solutions is viewed as a suite of training courses that better enable learning of the entire system and build off each other to support the organization’s understanding of the platform capabilities as a whole.
+The training plan for Microsoft 365 and the related solutions is viewed as a suite of training courses that better enable learning of the entire system and build off each other to support the organization's understanding of the platform capabilities as a whole.
 The training is developed and lead by individual business process owners who may sit outside the IT department.
 All training is also linked in a central repository, like Learning Pathways or other Learning Management Systems, supporting a centralized approach to the training plan and allowing easy access for end users to find all training related to Microsoft 365.

 Now that the IT support staff has expanded, there are opportunities for the business to receive coaching, guidance, and innovation on their existing business processes in partnership with the IT department.
 The IT support staff have begun to proactively share updates and changes coming in the system to better involve business need in their strategic decisions.
 This involvement with the business reflects increased understanding in the platform and the organizational importance of developing business processes with the available enterprise solutions.